weavora/wform/README.md

 3) Include js/jquery.multiplyforms.js jquery plugin into your layout

-4) Define form using WForm instead of CActiveForm
+4) Define the form using WForm instead of CActiveForm

 ```php
 // protected/views/my/edit.php